abhinsuresh/lammps/doc/src/fix_lb_multicomponent.rst

 .. versionadded:: 2024

-The **fix lb/multicomponent** command implements a ternary lattice Boltzmann model (LBM) for simulating multicomponent fluid mixtures in three dimensions.
-This fix is an extension of the single-component :doc:`fix lb/fluid <fix_lb_fluid>`, designed to capture more complex interfacial and phase behaviors such as droplets, emulsions, and films involving three interacting fluid components.
+The **fix lb/multicomponent** command implements a ternary lattice Boltzmann model (LBM) for simulating three-dimensional multicomponent fluid systems.
+This fix is an extension of the single-component :doc:`fix lb/fluid <fix_lb_fluid>`, designed to capture complex interfacial and phase behaviors of three immiscible fluid components for various fluid models like ternary mixture, droplets, and films.

-The algorithm evolves three coupled distribution functions over a D3Q19 lattice and models thermodynamic interactions via chemical potentials and free-energy gradients.
-The model is suitable for studying phase separation, interface dynamics, droplet stability, and multiphase coexistence.
+The algorithm evolves three distribution functions over a D3Q19 lattice and models thermodynamic interactions using the Landau-Ginzburg free-energy.
+This model is suitable for studying multi-component fluid interactions in the aspect of phase separation and interface dynamics.

 The implementation follows the work described in Arumugam Kumar et al., "Implementation of a Ternary Lattice Boltzmann Model in LAMMPS," Comput.
 Phys.
 Commun.
 294, 108898 (2024).